-Tumusifu lives with his mother.
-At home, duties include carrying water and gathering firewood.
+Tumusifu makes his home with his mother.
+Carrying water and gathering firewood are his household duties.
 His mother is sometimes employed as a farmer.

 Because of your sponsorship, Tumusifu will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.